Dear Seniors,

 From India, Gurgaon

-If the employer has not been able to pay salary for many months at a stretch, the employer becomes unworthy of being employed with.
-The employee should approach the appropriate offices and request to waive off the notice period and notice pay in such a situation.
+If the employer has not been able to pay salaries for many months at a stretch, the employer becomes unworthy of being employed with.
+The employee should approach the appropriate offices and request to waive the notice period and notice pay in such a situation.
 The employee may submit a leave application and get it approved.
 Salary cannot be withheld.

 If the employer is genuine, the employee should be able to handle the situation and will need to apply reasoning and persuasion skills.
 If nothing works, the employee may approach the office of the wage inspector.